Ojos del Salado Volcano (6.893 masl) Expedition

 Guide and assistant guide and assistant mountain cook:

-• Bilingual high mountain guide with international WFR NASAR (Wilderness First Responder) certification.
+• Bilingual high mountain guide/driver with international IML UIMLA and WFR NASAR (Wilderness First Responder) certifications.

 • Assistant Guide with international WFR NASAR certification (Wilderness First Responder).